essentialblend/personal-website/content/projects/agda-thesis/index.md

 ---
-title: "Type-theoretical Proofs for Commutative Ring Axioms of the Integers"
+title: "Type-Theoretical Proofs for Commutative Ring Axioms of the Integers"
 date: 2022-07-30
 weight: 1
 status: ongoing